micousuen/CS565-AmazonReviews/README.md

 # CS565 Amazon Reviews prediction
 Predict starts people give to a product, using exist data like summary, text, product ID, User ID...

+This project is a in class project in Kaggle.

+To run code, please place train.csv under the main directory as main.py

 Structure:
 * main.py
     - classes: utils, dictionary, manipulate_comment_file, machien_learning_classifier, normal_classifiers